georgeoster/sophomore-int-string-object-array-project/README.md

 toString

-The main program should demonstrates the use of EVERY METHOD OF EVERY CLASS.
+The main program should demonstrate EVERY METHOD OF EVERY CLASS.